SohamJoshi25/dns-server/Readme.md

 ## Features

 - **Iterative DNS Lookup**: Automatically performs iterative DNS resolution by querying root servers, TLD servers, and authoritative servers recursively.
+Also Caches the Itterative Resolution Rsponse.
 - **Custom DNS Records**: Override DNS answers with custom entries stored in a PostgreSQL database.
 - **Record Management**: Add, list, and remove DNS records from the database via CLI commands.
 - **DNS Server**: Start a DNS server that listens on `127.0.0.1`.